-Our Personal Segment reported pre-tax loss of \$29.6 million for the year ended December 31, 2011 as compared to pre-tax loss of \$0.7 million for the same period of 2010.
-The increased revenue, as discussed above, was offset by increased losses and LAE of \$28.9 million and increased operating expenses of \$4.1 million due mostly to increased production related expenses of \$1.7 million, increased salary and related expense of \$1.1 million, increased professional service fees of \$0.3 million and increased other operating expenses of \$1.0 million.
+Our Personal Segment reported pre-tax loss of \$29.6 million for the year ended December 31, 2011 as compared to pre-tax loss of \$0.6 million for the same period of 2010.
+The increased revenue, as discussed above, was offset by increased losses and LAE of \$28.9 million and increased operating expenses of \$4.2 million due mostly to increased production related expenses of \$1.8 million, increased salary and related expense of \$1.1 million, increased professional service fees of \$0.3 million and increased other operating expenses of \$1.0 million.
 Also contributing to the increase in pre-tax loss was increased amortization of intangible assets of \$0.5 million related to the acquisition of HNIC.

 The Personal Segment reported a net loss ratio of 108.7% for the year ended December 31, 2011 as compared to 81.4% for the same period of 2010.
 The increase in the net loss ratio was primarily due to higher current accident year loss trends and claims developing much worse than anticipated due to rapid growth in the Florida claim volume and the complexity related to Florida personal injury protection claims.
 The net loss ratio for our Florida related business was 282.5% for the year ended December 31, 2011, which equates to approximately 20.6% of the net loss ratio reported as of December 31, 2011.
-During late 2010 and into 2011, a number of actions have been taken to address the issues in Florida.
-We have increased prices, changed policy renewal terms, suspended new business production, significantly increased our personal lines claims department capabilities and made other increases in our claims staffing, including hiring experienced claims personnel in Florida.
+During late 2010 and into 2011, a number of actions were taken to address the issues in Florida.
+We increased prices, changed policy renewal terms, suspended new business production, significantly increased our personal lines claims department capabilities and made other increases in our claims staffing, including hiring experienced claims personnel in Florida.
 Also contributing to the increase in the net loss ratio were higher current accident year loss trends in our legacy and expansion states, outside of Florida.
-We have implemented rate increases and changed policy down payment requirements in the underperforming states.
-We are also exiting certain underperforming states and closing unprofitable programs and products in order to focus on states and products where we can achieve desired returns.
-We expect that these actions will in time adjust our book of business back to profitable levels.
+We implemented rate increases and changed policy down payment requirements in the underperforming states.
+We also exited certain underperforming states and closed unprofitable programs and products in order to focus on states and products where we can achieve desired returns.
 The loss and LAE during the year ended December 31, 2011 includes \$19.7 million of adverse prior year development as compared to \$3.1 million of adverse prior year development for the same period during 2010.
-The Personal Segment reported a net expense ratio of 26.2% for the year ended December 31, 2011 as compared to 22.4% for the prior year.
-The increase in the expense ratio is due predominately to increased production expenses related to the renewal and appointment of agents from our recent acquisition of HNIC, increased salary and related expense and increased professional service fees.
+The Personal Segment reported a net expense ratio of 25.8% for the year ended December 31, 2011 as compared to 22.0% for the prior year.
+The increase in the expense ratio is due predominately to increased production expenses related to the renewal and appointment of agents from our acquisition of HNIC, increased salary and related expense and increased professional service fees.